Both the Arizona Cardinals and New Orleans Saints are riding the winning wave into Sunday’s showdown in the Mercedes-Benz Superdome.

 Mike Triplett: Ryan has changed the defense significantly in everything from scheme to attitude.
 For starters, he’s a 3-4 guy, while Steve Spagnuolo was a 4-3 guy.
 But Ryan doesn’t really stick to one scheme or alignment -- and he’s had to get especially creative, because the Saints had so many injuries on the defensive line and at outside linebacker this summer.
 He’ll often use three or four safeties on the field together, moving them around from snap to snap.
 Sometimes he’ll have four down linemen.
 Sometimes he’ll have no down linemen, with all 11 guys standing up in an “amoeba” formation.

 Ryan is very reminiscent of former New Orleans coordinator Gregg Williams in that sense.
 And the Saints players have clearly responded well to that approach under both coordinators.
-What they like best is that they feel like Ryan tries to put them in positions and matchups that play to their strengths.
+What they like best is they feel like Ryan tries to put them in positions and matchups that play to their strengths.
 And, sure, this much variety can lead to mental errors (a criticism that has dogged Ryan in past stops) -- but the players at least feel they’re being aggressive and attacking rather than sitting back in read-and-react mode.
 As I said, that seems to have brought out their confidence and their fire so far this season.

 Speaking of a little “fire” on defense, what kind of early impact has New Orleans native Tyrann Mathieu made in Arizona?
 The Cardinals have done a pretty good job of plucking defensive players from down here at LSU.

 Josh Weinfuss: Mathieu has been a pleasant surprise for everybody except the Cardinals.
-They expected him to come in and play at the very high level at which he's playing -- which is why they took the risk of drafting him in the third round in April while every other team all but ignored his presence.
+They expected him to come in and play at the very high level -- which is why they took the risk of drafting him in the third round in April while every other team all but ignored his presence.
 Palmer has compared Mathieu's closing speed to Troy Polamalu’s; Mathieu's football IQ draws locker-room raves.
 And his presence on the field is that of a veteran, not of a rookie ... and definitely not of someone who missed a full year of football.
 Mathieu made the jump to the second team early in organized team activities and minicamp, and he was a starter in the Cards’ nickel package by training camp.
 He’s proven himself in coverage, making the game-ending tackle against Detroit’s Nate Burleson last Sunday.
 And Mathieu has lived up to the Honey Badger persona, which he’s gracefully re-adopted this year.
 He tried to distance himself from it, but neither the fans nor his play allowed for that.
 That includes the play of the game in Week 1, when Mathieu tracked down Rams tight end Jared Cook to punch the ball out of his hands and prevent a touchdown.
 Big plays is what this kid does.

 How long can Brees maintain his own high level of play, and are the Saints a legitimate 2-0 team?